mgrimace/PiHole-with-PiVPN-and-Unbound-on-VPS-/README.md

 * I used a free tier of Amazon Web Services [AWS] but this should work on whatever ones you choose (e.g., Google, etc.)
 * You can then keep connected to PiHole from any devices (e.g., laptop, phone, etc.), from anywhere (i.e., not just on your home network)
 * It's relatively easy to do yourself, and since it's all done manually (vs., a script) you can learn a bit as you go!
-* update added unbound recursive DNS server for safety/privacy!
+* update: added unbound recursive DNS server for safety/privacy!

 # Table of Contents
 * [Create a VPS](#create-a-VPS)